 Market share in the US

 This market share analysis is based on the traditional definition of the rental market focused on construction.
-A significant market for us is that of property maintenance, repair and operation.
+A significant market for us is property maintenance, repair and operation characterised by square footage under roof.
 In the US there is 87bn square feet under roof and we believe this represents a potential rental market of $7-10bn, with minimal rental penetration at the moment.
-It is not a new market for Sunbelt but one with increasing opportunity as we demonstrate the benefits of rental through availability, reliability and ease.
+It is not a new market for Sunbelt but one with increasing opportunity as we demonstrate the benefits of rental through Availability, Reliability and Ease.
 One consequence of this is that we believe the size of the rental market is understated and hence our, and everyone else’s, market share is overstated.
 This only serves to increase the opportunities for growth.

 We are confident that as the market grows, our share will also increase.
 We have a good track record of success having doubled our market share since 2010.
-We continue to set ambitious targets for continuing to double our market share and market demand allows for this.
-The speed with which we increase our market share is a function of how quickly we can get new locations up and running and generating profit.
-As noted above, our market share growth also comes from continuing to broaden both our end markets and the range of equipment we have available to rent in each location.
+We continue to set ambitious targets for continuing to increase our market share, with an initial goal of 15%.
+The speed with which we increase our market share is in part a function of how quickly we can get new locations up and running.
+However, as noted above, our market share growth also comes from continuing to broaden both our end markets and the range of equipment we have available to rent in each location.

 As we increase our market share and grow our specialty businesses, they become a greater proportion of the mix across the cycle.
 The acquisitions we make are often to expand into a new specialty area or to develop an existing one and then we supplement them with greenfield openings.